Naif-Ganadily/EE_596_NLP_Project2/README.md

 - Relevant:
   - Accuracy: 0.768 for Prompt 1, 0.548 for Prompt 2

-The results for the test data were quite discouraging, with the model scoring 0% accuracy for all the methods used.
+The performance on the test data was disappointing, with 0% accuracy across all methodologies.

 - Zero-shot (Test Data):
   - Accuracy: 0.0 for both Prompt 1 and Prompt 2